jhauga/wcurl/wcurl.md

 # DESCRIPTION

-**wcurl** is a simple curl wrapper which lets you use curl to download files without having to remember any parameters.
+**wcurl** is a simple curl wrapper which lets you use curl to download files or reuse complex curl calls without having to remember any parameters.

 Simply call **wcurl** with a list of URLs you want to download and **wcurl** picks sane defaults.